Swinney gives injury update on Uiagalelei

-Clemson head coach Dabo Swinney gave an injury update on sophomore quarterback D.J.
-Uiagalelei, who was injured during Saturday night’s game at Louisville.
+During his post-practice media availability via Zoom on Wednesday evening, Clemson head coach Dabo Swinney gave an update on sophomore quarterback D.J.
+Uiagalelei and how he is doing with his knee injury.

-At halftime, Swinney told ACC Network’s Kelsey Riggs that Uiagalelei is believed to have suffered a PCL sprain.
+Swinney was asked how Uiagalelei has looked in practice this week after suffering the non-contact right knee injury in last Saturday’s win at Louisville.

-“Kind of sprained, I think, his PCL,” Swinney said.
-“Not something that’s surgical.”
+“He looks good,” Swinney said.
+“Very stable.
+They’ve got him a special brace or whatever.
+But yeah, he looks good.”

 Clemson Variety & Frame is doing their part to help bring you some classic new barware and help one of the local businesses that helps make Clemson special.